 Temple of Heracles.
 The temple was destroyed by an earthquake, and today only consists of 8 columns.
 It’s the oldest ruin on the site.

-Other temples to visit at Valley of the Temples
+Other temples to visit

 Temple of Olympian Zeus.
 On first appearance, this temple is a pile of large stones.
 However, it was an important structure, and built in 480 BC to celebrate Agrigento’s win over Carthage.
 While the temple was never completed, it’s still one of the largest temples ever built in ancient times.